 “A battery powered vehicle having a fire incident is newsworthy.
 A gasoline powered vehicle having a fire is newsworthy only if it stops traffic,”

 When a lithium-ion battery catches fire it can short circuit the battery cells.
 That heat can then ignite the chemicals and gives birth to a flame.
 Once the fire is put out, the process can continue to repeat itself until no more battery cells remain.
+This process is a type of thermal runaway and has the potential to take affect in all lithium ion powered devices.
 It can take upwards of 24 hours for the fire to fully extinguish.
 The good news is that a lithium fire takes longer to form than a tradition gasoline car fire, allowing time for the driver and passengers to escape before flames begin to form.

-With this specific and recent case in Davie, it’s hard to say what went wrong.
+With this specific and recent case in Florida, it’s hard to say what went wrong.
 We will have to wait until an official report is released to find out whether or not the driver died on impact, if Tesla was at fault, if Autopilot played a part, and so on.
-This Tesla crash is currently being investigated by the NHTSA.
+This Tesla crash is still believed to be under investigation by the NHTSA.

 Statistically, an electric car fire is not more common than a traditional car fire.
 Tesla even goes as far to say that electric cars are less prone to fires.
 At the time of their calculations, Tesla claimed they had 7.5 billion miles driven with only 40 fires reported.
 That’s five fires every billion compared to the traditional car average of 55 per billion miles driven.